 Willow collaborates with local and global partners — from start-ups, private institutions and govermental organisations— to accelerate the research, development, exhibition and deployment of low carbon technologies across sectors.

-Willow works across a range of research on biobased architectural technologies focused on the development of, material prototypes, research publications, exhibition pavilions, building testbed/sites and regenerative farming practices.
+Willow works across a range of research, development and diffusion projects using biobased technologies including material prototypes, research publications, exhibitions, buildings, testbed/sites and regenerative farming practices.

 2021 Flood Control Project

 2017+ Global Mamas FTZ

 2018+ The Ghanaian Dining Table and Plate